 In the eyes of previous leaders since the downfall of Suharto, state-subsidised fuel has been the ultimate white elephant: its cost unbearable, its productive value non-existent, and yet to dispense with the subsidy altogether could be an act of political suicide.
 Jokowi is aware that fuel price hikes can often come with explosive repercussions, but he is confident that he can put an end to the subsidy without provoking havoc among the electorate.

-During his election campaign Jokowi pledged to eliminate fuel subsidies “gradually” – over a period of four years – so that investment can be moved to “more productive activities that help poor families, such as irrigation for farmers, fertiliser subsidies and improving public transport.”
+During his election campaign Jokowi pledged to eliminate fuel subsidies “gradually”, over a period of four years, so that investment can be moved to “more productive activities that help poor families, such as irrigation for farmers, fertiliser subsidies and improving public transport.”
 Jokowi is yet to reveal the specifics of the scheme or a timetable for the incremental changes, but vice-president elect Jusuf Kalla has hinted that the new administration will aim to make the first cuts within 100 days of taking office.
-Jokowi and Kalla will have to secure cross-party support for this to happen, however, which could be difficult given that Jokowi’s party, the PDI-P, only controls 37% of seats in the legislature.
+Jokowi and Kalla will have to secure cross-party support for this to happen, however, which could be difficult given that Jokowi’s coalition led by the PDI-P only controls 37% of seats in the legislature.
 This suggests that ironing out the finer details of the fuel subsidy changes might be an arduous process, despite a growing consensus among Indonesia’s politicians on the need for less subsidies and more investment.